choria-legacy/marionette-collective/website/simplerpc/messageformat.md

 The statuscode and statusmsg are related and is used for error propagation through the collective.

-These are the [documented errors clients receive][ClientErrors] and will result in exceptions raised on the client in some cases.
+These are the [documented errors clients receive][ErrorCodes] and will result in exceptions raised on the client in some cases.

 The agent's _fail_ and _fail!_ methods will manipulate these structures.